FBI documents point to Trump role in hush money for porn star Daniels

 The judge on Wednesday said there was no reason to keep the documents secret after prosecutors told him that their investigation into the payments had ended.

-Reporting by Jonathan Allen and Jonathan Stempel; additional reporting by Brendan Pierson, Gui Qing Koh, Jeff Mason, Steve Holland, Sheila Dang and David Morgan; Writing by Will Dunham; Editing by Noeleen Walder, Bill Trott and Grant McCool
+Reporting by Jonathan Allen and Jonathan Stempel; additional reporting by Brendan Pierson, Gui Qing Koh, Jeff Mason, Steve Holland, Sheila Dang, David Morgan and Makini Brice; Writing by Will Dunham; Editing by Noeleen Walder, Bill Trott and Grant McCool